declarativesystems/r_profile/REFERENCE.md

 ### r_profile::puppet::master::git_server

-R_profile::Puppet::Master::Git_server

-Enable a simple built-in Git Server for puppet by creating a bare git repository accessed via SSH and configuring Code Manager to use it
+Works by creating a bare git grepository accessed via SSH and configuring Code Manager to use it

 #### Parameters